 Warning signs are observable behaviors that may signal the presence of suicidal thinking.
 They might be considered "cries for help" or "invitations to intervene."
-We encourage our staff to follow your instincts, it is not overreacting.
+We encourage our staff to follow their instincts.
+It is not overreacting.
 Please communicate with your counselor or mental health professional on site if you observe behaviors that concern you.
+Some examples include:

 - Feelings of sadness, hopelessness, helplessness

-- Changes in sleep patterns or eating habits
+- Changes in sleep patterns or eating habits.

-- Significant changes in behavior, appearance, thoughts, and/or feelings
+- Significant changes in behavior, appearance, thoughts, and/or feelings.

-- Change in school attendance/ tardies
+- · Change in school attendance/tardiness.

-- Social withdrawal and isolation
+- Social withdrawal and isolation.

-- Suicide threats (direct and indirect)
+- Suicide threats (direct and indirect).

-- Suicide notes and plans
+- Suicide notes and plans.

-- History of suicidal ideation/ behavior
+- History of suicidal ideation/ behavior.

-- Self-injurious behavior
+- · Self-injurious behavior.

-Preoccupation with death
+- Preoccupation with death

-- Making final arrangements (e.g., giving away prized possessions, posting plans on social media, sending text messages to friends)
+- Making final arrangements (e.g., giving away prized possessions, posting plans on social media, sending text messages to friends).